benkitia/amabot/README.md

 # AMA Bot

-AMA Bot is an open-source Discord bot for hosting crown-sourced interviews right in your Discord server.
+AMA Bot is an open-source Discord bot for hosting crowd-sourced interviews right inside a Discord server.

-AMA Bot has been used to host guests like Rene Ritchie and Tailosive Tech, with hundreds of thousands of internet followers
+AMA Bot has been used to host guests like Rene Ritchie and Tailosive Tech, with hundreds of thousands of internet followers.

-There is no publicly available instance being hosted, but it's fairly easy to set up the bot for use in your own server
+There is no publicly available instance being hosted, but it's fairly easy to set up the bot for use in your server.

 ## Hosting your own instance

 ### Prerequisites

 - [Python](https://www.python.org/downloads/) version 3.9 or higher